MDDA IEpM Exchange

 All other attending HCP’s are encouraged to arrive early Thursday morning with the main forum sessions taking place from 11am on Thursday through to 4pm on Friday.
 Including Dinner and one night’s accommodation on Thursday evening, and optional attendance at the MDDA family retreat scientific patient presentations on Friday (to present or attend).

-HCPs are welcome to depart after the forum concludes on Friday afternoon, or stay on and participate in the Family Retreat program—from Friday evening through to Saturday afternoon or stay also until Sunday.
-A limited number of funding options are available for extended stays, but we kindly ask that additional participation be self-funded where possible.
+We invite one representative from each clinic to stay until Saturday afternoon and participate in the Family Conference workshops, fully funded.
+Other HCPs are welcome to depart after the forum concludes on Friday afternoon, or stay on and participate in the Family Retreat program—from Friday evening through to Saturday afternoon or stay also until Sunday (self funded).

 Engaging Industry